 I welcome applications to work with me in either the biomedical applications of microfluidic devices or head and neck immunobiology.
 These can come from basic scientists or medically trained individuals.

-60 postgraduate (PhD and MD) students successfully supervised since 1999.
+90 postgraduate (PhD, MD and MSc (Research)) students successfully supervised since 1999.